pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

 But don't think to yourself "I'm going to model a city!"
 Model something simple.
 Model a street lamp.
 A fire hydrant.
 Any of these could be things that you use in a city.

+Modeling people or animals is hard.
+I suggest starting with inanimate objects.

 Class Discussion
 ----------------